 Policy Level: ODBST Statutory and Mandatory Policy All schools must adopt these policies with local amendment strongly discouraged.
 These policies are centrally amended and binding on LGBs from the date of Board approval.
 They must be displayed on the School's website.
 Approval for all proposed local amendments apart from where highlighted must be sought from the ODBST Governance Lead prior to Local Governing Body resolution.

-Other related ODBST Level 5 Guidance: The education of children out of their chronological year group. policies and procedures: Committee responsible: Finance Resource, Audit, Pay & Personnel Approved by: Exec Committee Date Approved: 01.09.20 Date for Next Review: 01.07.21 Updated July 2021 retrospectively to reflect new changes to the admissions code
+Other related Level 5 Guidance: The education of children out of their

+ODBST policies and chronological year group.

+procedures:

+Committee

+responsible:

+Approved by:

+Date Approved:

+Date for Next

+Review: